NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 harden-short-bufsize: *<yes or no>*
     Very small EDNS buffer sizes from queries are ignored.

-    Default: on (as described in the standard)
+    Default: yes (as described in the standard)

 .. _unbound.conf.harden-large-queries:

 harden-large-queries: *<yes or no>*
     Very large queries are ignored.
-    Default is off, since it is legal protocol wise to send these, and could be necessary for operation if TSIG or EDNS payload is very large.
+    Default is no, since it is legal protocol wise to send these, and could be necessary for operation if TSIG or EDNS payload is very large.

     Default: no